Only about 25% of adults get enough vegetables in a day – if you don’t include French fries, that is.

 2. Get baby carrots and pair them with individual serving size containers of hummus or guacamole for nutrient-dense snacks.

-3. Pick up bags of microwaveable frozen vegetables and pair it with a protein and whole grain for simple dinners.
-Fresh is always better, but frozen vegetables are better than no vegetables at all.
+3. Pick up bags of frozen vegetables and pair it with a protein and whole grain for simple dinners.
+Frozen is just as good as fresh.
+And frozen vegetables are better than no vegetables at all.

 4. Cut up a bunch of vegetables – like cucumbers and celery – and pair with nut butter for quick, filling snacks all week.